Three categories of Graduate Assistantship:

-Full time Graduate Assistants can expect to work no more than 20 hrs/wk in both the fall and spring semesters.
+Full time Graduate Assistants typically work no more than 20 hrs/wk in both the fall and spring semesters.
 Summer work will vary based on position and academic program.
 The standard starting date for a graduate assistant should be one week before the first day of classes and the standard ending date shall be the last day of final exams.
-Graduate Assistants are NOT required to work when classes are not in session (ie holidays, between semesters), unless previously arranged with their supervisor.
+Graduate Assistants are typically not required to work when classes are not in session (i.e. holidays, between semesters) unless previously arranged with their supervisor.
 Graduate Assistants may receive compensation at an hourly rate of pay, or as a set stipend.

 Graduate Assistants will be required to participate in mandatory West Liberty University training as needed and must comply with all WLU policies and procedures.

-Resignation: A graduate assistant choosing to resign or terminate his/her employment must submit a letter of resignation to the Coordinator of Graduate Studies.
+Resignation: A Graduate Assistant choosing to resign or terminate his/her employment must submit a letter of resignation to the Office of Graduate Studies.
 If the student accepts the offer and then desires to withdraw, the student may submit, in writing, a resignation within two weeks.